-Due to events surrounding the pandemic caused by the novel coronavirus this meeting has been canceled.
+Due to events surrounding the pandemic caused by the novel coronavirus this meeting has been cancelled.
 The next meeting of the Society is scheduled to convene October 16-18, 2020 at the Ritz Carlton Tysons Corner, Virginia.

 Conservative and classical liberal jurisprudence often seems more defined by what it is against – i.e., modern liberal activism – rather than what it is for.
 What is the future for conservative and classical liberal thinking about the judicial branch and constitutionally-protected freedoms in the United States?
 Is originalism enough?
 In light of apparent growing disorder in the workings of American constitutionalism, what ways forward are being offered by conservatives, classical liberals, traditionalists, and libertarians?